Republic: Socialist republics

 In the wake of the First World War, the Russian monarchy fell during the Russian Revolution.
 The Russian Provisional Government was established in its place on the lines of a liberal republic, but this was overthrown by the Bolsheviks who went on to establish the Union of Soviet Socialist Republics (USSR).
-This was the first republic established under Marxist–Leninist ideology.
+This was the first republic established under Marxist ideology.
 Communism was wholly opposed to monarchy and became an important element of many republican movements during the 20th century.
 The Russian Revolution spread into Mongolia and overthrew its theocratic monarchy in 1924.
 In the aftermath of the Second World War, the communists gradually gained control of Romania, Bulgaria, Yugoslavia, Hungary and Albania, ensuring that the states were reestablished as socialist republics rather than monarchies.

 Communism also intermingled with other ideologies.
 It was embraced by many national liberation movements during decolonization.
 In Vietnam, communist republicans pushed aside the Nguyễn dynasty, and monarchies in neighbouring Laos and Cambodia were overthrown by communist movements in the 1970s.
 Arab socialism contributed to a series of revolts and coups that saw the monarchies of Egypt, Iraq, Libya, and Yemen ousted.
 In Africa, Marxism–Leninism and African socialism led to the end of monarchy and the proclamation of republics in states such as Burundi and Ethiopia.